Hydrogeological Survey: A Complete Guide

 1. What is a Hydrogeological Survey?

-To put it simply, a Hydrogeological Survey is the detailed scientific study of groundwater.
+A Hydrogeological Survey is the detailed scientific study of groundwater.
 It involves analyzing the geology beneath your land and mapping exactly where water exists underground, how much water is available, and how that water moves through rock and soil layers.

 - Location: Where exactly is the groundwater located beneath your land?